rafsaf/respo/docs/usage/respo_create_cli.md

     To get option preview, use `respo --help` and `respo create --help`

+    You can also change default folder paths of generated files below, using environment variables.

 Every part will be covered in another section, now let's use respo create command.

 ```bash